asreview/asreview/docs/source/lab/simulation_overview.rst

 labeled dataset <lab/data_labeled:fully labeled data>` or use one of the benchmark datasets.

-Selecting prior knowledge is relatively easy.
+Selecting prior knowledge is straightforward.
 In case you know relevant records to start with, use the search function.
 In case you don't, the simulation will start with random screening.